-We have contracted with providers to provide eligible health services to you.
+We have contracted with providers in the service area to provide eligible health services to you.
 These providers make up the network for your plan.
 For you to receive the network level of benefits you must use network providers for eligible health services.
 There are some exceptions: